ucasdp/BiLinT/README.md

   ```

 * Next, assign Bayesian sampling parameters in `specify_pars.R`.
-For most of the parameters, BiTSC2 works just fine with default values.
+For most of the parameters, GMMB-Lineage works just fine with default values.
 Some of the parameters you can change are:
   ```
   MCMC_par$burnin <- 500  # burnin sample size
   MCMC_par$Nsamp <- 500   # number of samples for inference